makersacademy/ruby-coding-challenge/lib/approach.md

 Aware that items can be sorted by .sort.
 Apply this to array with sort!
 Return array
 Test using different arrays as arguments

+#Q26

+#Q27

+#Q28

+#Q29
+Aware that there is a square root method - Math.sqrt(x) Replace x with number argument in square_root_of method Test using various numbers as arguments